 One of the most famous US river cruises in the entire country is here, on the Mississippi River.

 From nature parks, hiking trails, water activities, and even areas to learn about the country's history, famous landmarks are worth visiting along Mid-America river cruise stops from the Gateway Arch in St. Louis to New Orleans’ Creole culture.

 The Mississippi River is undoubtedly one of the most famous rivers in the US.
 Therefore, naturally, cruise lines would be remiss not to offer cruises on this river.

 It stretches 2,340 miles from Minnesota to the Gulf of Mexico.
 Due to its popularity, there are plenty of options for overnight Mississippi River Cruises on the three major cruise lines that offer US river cruises.

 Their cruise options span five days to 22 days.
 Cruisers can choose to explore the lower Mississippi River, upper Mississippi River, or both.

 The Mississippi River flows through the following states: Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi, and Louisiana.

-Though these states may be less popular for tourism than California, New York, or Florida, a Mississippi River cruise brings them attention in an exciting way.
+Though these states may be less popular for tourism than California, New York, or Florida, a Mississippi River cruise excitingly brings them attention.